A Short Piece

 2. In line with “You Couldn’t Have Been Listening if You Don’t Think Like Me,” we have to stop defining “unity” as “everyone thinking the same way.”
 Right now, we practically assume someone is against unity if they aren’t in favor of our views, for if they wanted to unify with us, wouldn’t they think like us?
 (Lurking in the background of this mistake is “the dream of autonomous reasoning,” I fear, as well as a conflation of “rational” and “right.”)

 3. Risk the people we unify with using that unity as an opportunity to push forward their agenda (which is especially disturbing when the State is so large and powerful — I don’t think it’s by chance that the palatability of unity has dissolved with State growth).

 4. Risk failing to correct errors.

 And so on.
-Until we start believing that people can be unified and listen to us without sharing our beliefs (obvious errors that most of think we don’t make, of course), then calls for unity will prove meaningless; in the same way, praises of democracy are empty until democracy becomes “substantive.”
+Until we start believing that people can be unified and listen to us without sharing our beliefs (obvious errors that most of us think we don’t make), then calls for unity will prove meaningless, as praises of democracy will be empty until democracy becomes “substantive.”